anik2410/GitTutorial/gitCommands.md

 git commit -m "add description of the commit"
 # now push the committed changes to the online repo
 # this line is being added while in the featurebranch-gitcommands

+# following command downloads all the changes committed to the GitHub/Online repository
+git pull